f5devcentral/ansible-role-bigiq_migrate_apps/README.md

           loginProviderName: tmos
           validate_certs: no

-Define the tenant containing the AS3 application service to migrate to the new BIG-IP device.
+Define the variables to migrate AS3 application services from a tenant to a new BIG-IP device.

       # Working directory to store migration files on your local machine
       dir_as3: ~/tmp